cello | viols | research

 Performance

-Find out more about my PhD and other research, listen to brand new recordings inspired by historical sources, read related articles, and discover how to get involved with our projects!
+Read about my PhD and other research, listen to recordings inspired by historical sources, and discover how to get involved with Florian Ensemble projects based on this thinking.

-I also work with fellow musicians as engineer and producer.
+I sometimes collaborate with fellow musicians as engineer and producer.
 Click here to find out more about how I can help with your project.

-Recording is a fascinating creative process for a musician to be involved in.
-I love the way it blends artistic judgement with practical problem-solving and technical understanding.
+Recording is a fascinatingly creative process, and I love the way it blends artistic judgement with practical problem-solving and technical understanding.
+I mostly do small scale projects at low cost, e.g. promotional or experimental material, or work with amateur players.

-If you’d like to work together, you can get in touch directly at chris.terepin@gmail.com, or via the form on the contact page.
+If you’d like my help on a project, you can get in touch directly at chris.terepin@gmail.com, or via the form on the contact page.

 Testimonials